-Spring is just around the corner, time to add some fresh decor in hopes of willing that warmer weather our way.
-In the spirit of less is more I choose to keep our Spring mantel uncluttered and made a simple yet detailed wreath.
-I’m letting this one Spring wreath do all the talking in our primitive farmhouse dining room and going extremely minimal with nothing else to distract from the bright and beautiful cut flowers.
+Spring is just around the corner which means it’s time to add some fresh decor in hopes of willing that warmer weather our way.
+In the spirit of less is more, I’m keeping our Spring mantel uncluttered.
+I made a simple wreath and I’m letting it do all the talking in our primitive farmhouse dining room.
+It’s a bit minimal as far as decor but I think it’s best with nothing else to distract from the bright and beautiful painted flowers.

 A special thanks to Krista at The Happy Housie for putting together the most magnificent Spring mantel blog hop.
 She graciously let me join in the fun and I’m honored to be among all this eye candy!

-There’s so many wonderfully decorated mantels full of inspirational ideas you don’t want to miss any!
-I’ve included links to each and every amazing mantel down below but first a few more detailed photos of my Spring mantel – well my mantel may technically be empty but I think my wreath makes up for it:
+There’s so many wonderfully decorated mantels and vignettes full of inspirational ideas you don’t want to miss any!
+I’ve included links to each and every amazing post down below.
+But first a few more detailed photos of my Spring mantel.

-I cut each and every little piece on my scroll saw, I highly recommend this tool if you want to make any sort of decorative small pieces.
-Draw a pattern or find your favorite clip art and you can cut almost anything on the scroll saw.
+I made this wood wreath on my scroll saw and cut each and every little piece.
+I highly recommend this tool if you want to make any sort of decorative small art work.
+Draw a pattern or find your favorite free clip art and you can cut almost anything on the scroll saw.

 I painted all the pieces in bright, cheery Spring colors to make the wreath come to life.
 Our antique dining room from 1740 is completely neutral with white walls and wood tones which plays off so beautifully against the fresh colors of the wreath.

 You can never go wrong with navy gingham so I used a piece of fabric I had on hand as the backdrop for my wreath.
 How fun would it be to set the whole table in this palette?
 If only I had little decorating elves to come do it for me!